mgballou/react-someones-pc/README.md

 ```
 > Then, run the application with `npm run dev`.
 The back end repo will need to be running as well, and instructions can be found in that README.

+> Within src/Pages/Login/index.jsx, there is a hard-coded value for the guest user button.
+You'll need to adjust this to match a user set up in your own database.

 ## Screenshots